Francesca Blanchard is a singer and songwriter currently living in Burlington, Vermont.

 "With a coffee shop-like intimacy Blanchard pours a linguistically alternating twelve song cup of poetry that ripples with subtle dynamic on a glass sea of acoustic emotion.
 Where captivating meets a soundtrack for life’s reflective moments is where you’ll find deux visions.
 This is one record that absolutely soars.” - Nanobot Rock Review

 “Blanchard’s debut EP, Songs on an Ovation, is quietly

 and profoundly stunning.
 It is a humble ode to love, heartbreak and home that says more about all three topics in the span of 17 minutes than some songwriters do over entire careers.

-A remarkable debut.”

-- Dan Bolles of Seven Days
+A remarkable debut.” - Seven Days